 Joe is a lifelong educator, a technology generalist, a pilot, an exhibit designer and a caterer (this last one is both a joke and not a joke).
 Joe has worked at the Powerhouse Science Center since 2008 and has contributed to all aspects of the project.

 The “lifelong educator” part began during Joe’s high school years, when he taught swimming, first aid and CPR.
 This passion for teaching continued through college, where Joe studied science and education and worked as an outreach educator.
 Joe received his Bachelors degree in Biology from Colorado State University.
-After college, Joe did a tour with the Marine Corp, operating cameras and intelligence gathering equipment on RF4 jet aircraft, teaching human relations classes, and doing volunteer work teaching physically handicapped people to swim.
+After college, Joe did a tour with the Marine Corp, operating cameras and intelligence gathering equipment on RF4 jet aircraft, teaching human relations classes, and doing volunteer work teaching people with physical disabilities how to swim.

 Following military service Joe earned a Masters Degree in Higher Education Administration and a doctorate in Educational Psychology.
 Joe’s post doctorate emphasis was on cognitive processes in learning, with specialization in creating effective learning environments, usually involving innovations with emerging technologies.
 Joe served on the faculty of the University of Northern Colorado and at Fort Lewis College prior to joining the Powerhouse Science Center.